LemoFoundationLtd/lemo-core-sdk/README.md

 If true it returns deputy node information of who can currently sign blocks, false returns who has become deputy node from candidate in current stable state.

 ##### Parameters
-1. `boolean` - （Optional.）Whether it is the only signer of the block.
+1. `boolean` - （Optional.）Whether to return only block signers.

 ##### Returns
 `Promise` - Call `then` method to get the information list of current deputy nodes